Kinematical versus Dynamical Contractions of the de Sitter Lie algebras

 \subsection{One parameter Lie algebras}

-The Lie brackets defining the Galilei Lie algebra $G$ are obtained from those defining the Poincare Lie as the energy tends to infinity or from those defining the Newton-Hooke Lie algebras as the compliance tends to infinity; the Lie brackets defining the Carroll Lie algebra $C$ are obtained from those defining the Poincare Lie algebra as the mass tends to infinity or from those defining the Para-Poincare Lie algebras as the compliance tends to infinity; the Lie brackets defining the Para-Galilei Lie algebras $G_{\pm}$ are obtained from those defining the Para-Poincare Lie algebras as the energy tends to infinity or from those defining the Newton-Hooke Lie algebras as the mass tend to infinity.
-The Galilei Lie algebra is then characterized by a mass, the Carroll Lie algebra is characterized by an energy while the Para-Galilei Lie algebras are charcterized by a compliance.
+The Lie brackets which define the Galilei Lie algebra $G$ are obtained from those defining the Poincar\'e algebra as the energy tends to infinity or from those defining the Newton-Hooke Lie algebras as the compliance tends to infinity; the Lie brackets defining the Carroll Lie algebra $C$ are obtained from those defining the Poincar\'e Lie algebra as the mass tends to infinity or from those defining the Para-Poincar\'e Lie algebras as the compliance tends to infinity; the Lie brackets defining the Para-Galilei Lie algebras $G_{\pm}$ are obtained from those defining the Para-Poincar\'e Lie algebras as the energy tends to infinity or from those defining the Newton-Hooke Lie algebras as the mass tends to infinity.
+The Galilei Lie algebra is then characterized by a mass, the Carroll Lie algebra is characterized by an energy while the Para-Galilei Lie algebras are characterized by a compliance.
 We can say that the mass $m$ is galilean, the compliance $C$ is para-galilean and the energy $E_0$ is carrollian.